e-j-one/python-global-path-planners/README.md

 ### RRT* Smooth Unicycle +

 1. Try in-place pivot only in the start node.
-2. When finding near nodes, nodes added in the rewiring steps are ignored.
+2. ~~When finding near nodes, nodes added in the rewiring steps are ignored.~~ :Not implemented

 #### Difference from [RRT*-unicycle](https://github.com/naokiyokoyama/rrt_star) (Yokoyama, 2023)
 - Robot does not pivot.